I do not own Merlin.

 They were two sides of the same coin.
 As they always had been and always would be.

-Two men, ready to build a kingdom in friendship and prepared to face all the challenges that this would entail.
-They were set to embark on a new adventure, one that would need each their skills and one that would lead to a new era.
+Two men, ready to build a kingdom in friendship and prepared to face all the challenges this would entail.
+They were set to embark on a new adventure, one that would need both their skills and one that would usher in a new era.

 No, not really.